Oregon Gov. Signs Bill to Recriminalize Drug Possession

 With the governor’s signature, House Bill 4002 — passed by lawmakers in early March — officially takes effect September 1, after which state law enforcement will again be able to file misdemeanor charges for possession of a controlled substance.

-establish new criminal penalties including potential jail time for the possession of fentanyl, heroin, and meth
+The law establishes new criminal penalties including potential jail time for the possession of fentanyl, heroin, and meth.

 In her signing letter for House Bill 4002, Kotek recognized that the public has expressed “significant interest and concern regarding the recriminalization of possession of a controlled substance.”